koraixayo/RedChillies-IP/Whitepaper.md

 <img src="https://i.ibb.co/rxX5z2R/Picture1.png" alt="Token Supply" height="300" border="0">

 ## Games of RedChillies
-Phase 0 targets to develop 5 games by core team: Bet Games, Ludo Dice, Poker, Racing and Shooter.
-Bet Games will be launched in November 2020 supporting ZilPay wallets.
+Phase 0 targets to develop 3 games by RedChillies team: Prediction Games, Ludo Dice, and Advanced Prediction Games.
+"Prediction Games" was launched in November 2020 supporting ZilPay wallets.

 <img src="https://i.ibb.co/Yk2JCCd/Screen-Shot-2020-10-28-at-10-44-57-AM.png"/>

-<b>Bet Games:</b>
+<b>Prediction Games:</b>

-Bet Games are "live real sport events" played by users betting Zil tokens.
+Prediction Games are "live real sport events" played by users betting Zil tokens.
 The launch of November 2020 will include English Premier League (EPL) and UEFA Champions League game events.
 There will be 3 sections in Bet Games: Games Available for Hosting, Games Ready for Betting and Latest Live Games.

 * Games Available for Hosting: This section will display upcoming games of EPL or Champions League which will be played in next 60 days.
 The games are updated daily in this section.
 It features "Host Now" functionality; which when clicked allows user to host that game by paying 1 REDC token through ZilPay.
 Such hosted games are then moved to "Games Ready for Betting" section.
 If user wants to host another game before "first hosted game" ends, it will cost 10 REDC token for every games to host.